 More often than you might think, feelings are used to persuade—a practice that is also known as emotional argumentation, which can be incredibly powerful.

-As a marketer, rid yourself of the notion that your customers are rational people and you’re trying to persuade them to do rational things, because that is simply untrue.
-Emotional copy, emotional design, and emotionally compelling calls-to-action are more convincing and effective that those that merely appeal to logic.
+As a marketer, rid yourself of the notion that your customers are rational people and you’re trying to persuade them to do rational things because that is simply untrue.
+Emotional copy, emotional design, and emotionally compelling calls-to-action are more convincing and effective than those that merely appeal to logic.

 Also, be wary of how your own feelings may influence your conversions, as you’re likely to make suggestions or postulations based on emotions and to believe that your customers’ feelings are in line with your own, which may not necessarily be the case.